rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 NOTE: This diagrams are extracted from the original repo of [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator#hostnetwork) in github.

-### Creating new Route Shardings in the Same Openshift 4 Node
+### Creating new Route Shardings in the Same OpenShift 4 Node

 * Define a new IngressController resource in openshift-ingress-operator namespace that will be our brand new Route Sharding: